Transforming Employee Experience with AI: Personalization and Engagement

 In some specific contexts, AI has even mastered the art of human coaching.
 For instance, Orai offers a digital coaching solution for improving public speaking abilities and overcoming stage fright in both individuals and groups.
 The AI will analyze your presentation to determine how well you did in terms of speed, confidence, and the usage of fillers like "um" and "erm."

-While AI isn't quite as good as humans when it comes to coaching just yet, a scalable hybrid approach allows for employees to be paired with the right coach at the right time and development and ROI can be tracked for both the business and the employee.
+While AI isn't quite as good as humans when it comes to coaching just yet, a scalable hybrid approach allows for employees to be paired with the right coach at the right time, and development and ROI can be tracked for both the business and the employee.

-5. Objective performance management
+4. Objective performance management

-Over the last decade, there has been a steady stream of publications challenging the efficacy of traditional methods of performance management.
+Over the last decade, there has been a steady stream of publications challenging the efficacy of traditional methods to performance management.
 The prevailing perception is that formal appraisal meetings are out of date, typically subjective, and prone to prejudice.

 Several technology companies have responded by producing AI technologies that aid in the objectiveness of performance management.
 BetterWorks, for example, uses AI to develop a 'work graph', which understands not just how occupations link in terms of organizational structure, but also where objectives are shared.

-This enables organizations to more properly identify success and failure throughout the workforce and gathers input about colleagues at key points during the year.
+This enables organisations to more properly identify success and failure throughout the workforce and gathers input about colleagues at key points during the year.
 This allows employees to monitor their performance in real time and gives them a more comprehensive picture of their contribution.

 Also Read: Performance Management System Selection Simplified: Your 4-Step Checklist

-6. Improved employee engagement
+5. Improved employee engagement

 Gartner reports that just 36% of employees are engaged at work.
 The same study discovered that organizations with the greatest levels of engagement were 23% more lucrative and had 81% reduced absenteeism, indicating that the commercial case for increasing employee engagement is compelling.